/ Highland Heights Work Accident Lawyer

 Our firm investigates every angle to uncover these opportunities for additional compensation and will help you pursue every possible path toward recovery.

-Injuries on Construction Sites in Highland Heights
+Construction Accidents in Highland Heights

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.